 The Bose Solo 5 has a solid build and since it has a small size compared to most other soundbars (in terms of width), you have more flexibility with placement.
 Not to mention the minimalist design, which blends in well with any interior.

 Overall, the Solo 5 is among the more basic soundbars, meeting you with a simple design without all the unnecessary bells and whistles.
+(You can also see the Vizio M21d-H8 with an angular design for comparison.)

 This soundbar does not come with a wireless or wired external subwoofer because the subs are embedded inside the speaker.
 This gives you a relatively deep and rich bass without needing an extra subwoofer.